mdn/content/files/en-us/glossary/accessible_name/index.md

 page-type: glossary-definition
 ---

 An **accessible name** is the name of a user interface element; it is the text associated with an HTML element that provides assistive technology users with a label for the element.
-Many elements, such as sections of textual content, don't need an accessible name.
-All controls should have an accessible name.
-All images that convey information and aren't purely presentational do too.

-Assistive technologies will provide the user with the accessibility name property, which is the accessible name along with the element's role.

 Accessible names convey the purpose or intent of the element.
 This helps users understand what the element is for and how they can interact with it.
 In general, accessible names for elements should be unique to a page.
 This helps users distinguish an element from other elements and helps users identify the element they want to interact with.